hpenney2/discord-py-interactions/README.md

 interaction-based features, including message components like buttons, within your bot.

 ## Installation
-You are able to easily install the *discord-py-interactions* library by using the given PIP line below:
+**This fork is not available on PyPI yet.** For now, you can install it using Git:

-`pip install -U discord-py-interactions`
+`pip install -U git+https://github.com/hpenney2/discord-py-interactions.git`

 ## Examples
 ### Quick Startup